 Once you’ve replaced your windshield, you’d be heading home.
 You should keep in mind that the new windshield is most vulnerable in the first 48 hours after replacement, so you need to make sure that you follow these tips in order to protect your windshield properly

-Don’t drive for a few hours.
+Don’t Drive for a Few Hours

-When replacing windshield, the auto glass shop uses urethane-based adhesive to fix the windshield in place.
+When replacing windshields, the auto glass shop uses urethane-based adhesive to fix the windshield in place.
 This adhesive takes a bit of time to dry and cure after installation.
 So for an hour or two, after installation, we strongly recommend that you avoid driving your car once you return home.
 But if you can, you should avoid driving the car until the very next day since the urethane glue takes a bit longer to dry and cure.

 When you open and close your car doors, you’re creating pressure change in your car.
 This pressure change is particularly rapid and strong when you slam the door.
 And since the adhesive hasn’t cured yet properly, slamming your car doors can compromise this.
-So for the first few hours after windshield installation, close the car doors gently and avoid rapid and unnecessary pressure changes.
+So for the first few hours after a windshield installation, close the car doors gently and avoid rapid and unnecessary pressure changes.

-Don’t touch the tape
+Don’t Touch the Tape

-When installing a new windshield, the auto glass technicians will leave an adhesive tape on the edges of your windshield.
+When installing a new windshield, the auto glass technicians will leave the adhesive tape on the edges of your windshield.
 This tape has a very important purpose.
-While the adhesive dries, the tape prevents any dust build-up or debris compromising the seal.
+While the adhesive dries, the tape prevents any dust build-up or debris from compromising the seal.
 So until the adhesive dries and cures, don’t remove the tape.
 After about a day or two, once the adhesive has proper time to dry, you can gently remove the tape.